 Students accepted as part-time may request a change to their enrolment status by writing to the Dean of Graduate Studies.
 Normally a change in enrolment status may be made only once during the duration of the programme.

-Please note that part-time PhD students are required to pay full-time fees for two academic years or for four terms.
+Note: Part-time PhD students are required to pay full-time fees for two academic years or for four terms.

 5.2.5 Full-time